nuthanc/angular_course/forms-course/README.md

 * Call next in shopping list component and subscribe to it in shopping edit component
 * Remember to unsubscribe in ngOnDestroy
 * Use editMode to check when to add new item or edit an item

+### Loading the Shopping List Items into the Form

+* Create getIngredient method in Shopping List service so that you can use that within the subscribe method of Shopping Edit Component
+* Then use ViewChild to get access of the form and set the name and amount